METLIFE ANNOUNCES FIRST QUARTER 2013 PREFERRED STOCK DIVIDEND ACTIONS, SUBJECT TO FINAL CONFIRMATION

-MetLife, Inc. is a leading global provider of insurance, annuities and employee benefit programs, serving 90 million customers in over 50 countries.
-Through its subsidiaries and affiliates, MetLife holds leading market positions in the United States, Japan, Latin America, Asia Pacific, Europe and the Middle East.
+MetLife, Inc. is a leading global provider of insurance, annuities and employee benefit programs, serving 90 million customers.
+Through its subsidiaries and affiliates, MetLife holds leading market positions in the United States, Japan, Latin America, Asia, Europe and the Middle East.
 For more information, visit www.metlife.com.

 This press release may contain or incorporate by reference information that includes or is based upon forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements give expectations or forecasts of future events.
 These statements can be identified by the fact that they do not relate strictly to historical or current facts.
 They use words such as "anticipate," "estimate," "expect," "project," "intend," "plan," "believe" and other words and terms of similar meaning in connection with a discussion of future operating or financial performance.
 In particular, these include statements relating to future actions, prospective services or products, future performance or results of current and anticipated services or products, sales efforts, expenses, the outcome of contingencies such as legal proceedings, trends in operations and financial results.